apify/actor-whitepaper/README.md

-# Apify's Actor Programming Model Specification [DRAFT]
+# Apify's Actor Programming Model Whitepaper [DRAFT]

 **The new way to develop serverless microapss called _actors_ that are easy to ship to users,